Optometry: Taiwan

-The education of Optometry in Taiwan commenced in 1982 at Shu-Zen College of Medicine and Management.
-Currently, Bcahelor degrees in Optometry can be obtained from seven universities (North to South): University of Kang Ning, Yuanpei University of Medical Technology, Asia University, Central Taiwan University of Science and Technology, Chung Shan Medical University, Dayeh University, and Chung Hwa University of Medical Technology; where as associate degrees in Optometry can be obtained from Mackay Junior College of Medicine, Nursing and Management, Hsin Sheng College of Medical Care and Management, Jen-Teh Junior College of Medicine, Nursing, and Management, and Shu-Zen College of Medicine and Management.
+The education of optometry in Taiwan commenced in 1982 at Shu-Zen College of Medicine and Management.
+Bachelor degrees in optometry can be obtained from seven universities (North to South): University of Kang Ning, Yuanpei University of Medical Technology, Asia University, Central Taiwan University of Science and Technology, Chung Shan Medical University, Dayeh University, and Chung Hwa University of Medical Technology; whereas associate degrees in optometry can be obtained from Mackay Junior College of Medicine, Nursing and Management, Hsin Sheng College of Medical Care and Management, Jen-Teh Junior College of Medicine, Nursing, and Management, and Shu-Zen College of Medicine and Management.

-The Law of Optometrists was established in Taiwan in 2015, since then, Optometry students after obtaining Optometry degrees need to pass the National Optometry Examination of Taiwan to be registered as Optometrists.
-Currently, there are approximately 4,000 Optometrists in Taiwan (2020), and around 400 new Optometrists register annunally (2018-2020).
+The Law of Optometrists was established in Taiwan in 2015; since then, optometry students after obtaining optometry degrees, need to pass the National Optometry Examination of Taiwan to be registered as optometrists.
+There are approximately 4,000 optometrists in Taiwan as of 2020, and around 400 new optometrists register annunally (2018-2020).

 Thailand

 Since late 1990, Thailand has set a goal to provide more than 600 optometrists to meet the minimal public demands and international standards in vision care.
 There are more than three university degree programs in Thailand.
 Each program accepts students that have completed grade 12th or the third year in high school (following US education model).
 These programs offer "Doctor of Optometry" degree to graduates from the program that will take six years to complete the courses.
 Practising optometrists will also be required to pass licensing examination (three parts examinations) that is administrated through a committee under the Ministry of Public Health.

-Nowadays, the number of practising optometrists in Thailand is still less than one hundred (2015).
+As of 2015, the number of practicing optometrists in Thailand is still fewer than one hundred.
 However, it has projected that the number of practising optometrists in Thailand will greatly increase within the next ten years.
 In the theoretical scenario, the number of optometrists should be able to meet minimal public demands around 2030 or earlier.